1998 Tennessee Volunteers football team: Game summaries

-Syracuse
+at No. 17 Syracuse

-K Jeff Hall hit a 27 Yard field goal as time expired to give the Vols a key road win.
-This was the second game winning kick of Hall's career (Georgia 1995).
-In his first game as a starter QB Tee Martin went only 9-of-26 for 143 yards, but led the Vols into field goal range for the final kick.
-HB Jamal Lewis led the Vols with 140 yards rushing and a touchdown.
-WR Peerless Price had two touchdown receptions.
+Tennessee kicker Jeff Hall converted a 27-yard field goal as time expired to give the Vols a key road win.
+This was the second game winning kick of Hall's career, the first coming against Georgia in the 1995 season..
+In his first game as a starter, replacing Peyton Manning, quarterback Tee Martin went only 9-of-26 for 143 yards, but led the Vols into field goal range for the game-winning kick.
+Running back Jamal Lewis led the Vols with 140 yards rushing and a touchdown.
+Wide receiver Peerless Price had two touchdown receptions.